kazyamov/kazyamov/README.md

 -->
 ## About

-The beginning of my career was working in a small online store in Krasnoyarsk (Syberia).
+The beginning of my career was working in a small online store in Krasnoyarsk (Siberia).
 I was fascinated by working with clients and improving order picking and delivery algorithms.

 As an online store manager, I have been involved in sales and customer service for 2 regional and 3 federal online stores for 6 years.